 Consider HUD Housing Counselors

-Seek assistance from a HUD-certified housing counselor if you’re new to home buying or need additional guidance.
+Seek assistance from a HUD-certified housing counselor if you’re new to home buying or need expert guidance.
 Counselors are available at little to no cost.
 They can advise you on the home buying process and budgeting for a mortgage.
 They can also help connect you with local programs and help you figure out housing based on your finances and accessibility requirements.

 The Bottom Line